Tduncan14/PythonCode/README.md

 # PythonCode
-Going over the basics of pythoing
+Going over the basics of python then going into deeper methods.